-Today I would take issue with Port Authority’s plans for the GWB paths and the omission of non-motorized GWB travel from its Trans-Hudson Commuting Capacity Study.
+Today I would take issue with Port Authority’s plans for the GWB paths.

 In February, CFO Libby McCarthy put the cost of “Restore the George” bike and ped improvements at $118 million.
 This was a surprise.